qualified-self/cue-control/maxmsp server/README.md

 #Server
+This server controls wirelessly all media used in the piece via OSC messages.

-These are the steps for configuring the system:
+These are the steps you need to follow for configuring the server:

 ##Setting up Audio & Haptics